yyan0214/Article_scraper/README.md

 1. Create a text file names urls.txt that containing URLs of the articles you want to download.
 Each URL should be on a separate line.
 Or you could use the urls.txt file in the above to test, it contains some BBC news.

-2. Make sure the my_news_downloader.py and urls.txt in same folder in your computer.
-Run the`my_news_downloader.py` like:
+2. Make sure the run.py and urls.txt in same folder in your computer.
+Run the`run.py` like:

     ```bash
-    python3 my_news_downloader.py
+    python3 run.py
     ```

 3. The script will download the articles from the provided URLs and save them to text files in the current directory.

 ## Customization

 You can customize the script to support additional websites or adjust the extraction logic as needed.
-Simply modify the code in the `download_article` function in `my_news_downloader.py`.
+Simply modify the code in the `get_article` function in `module1_functions.py`.

 ## Output

 The script will generate a text file for each article downloaded.
-Each text file will contain the extracted article content along with metadata such as the article title and author.
+Each text file will contain the extracted article content.

 ## Author